stlab/libraries/libraries/concurrency/channel/zip.md

       - name: e
         description: Executor which is used to schedule the resulting task
       - name: f
-        description: Callable object that implements the task.
-All results from the upstream process must be convertable to the only argument of the provided function object.
+        description: Callable object that implements the process.
+All results from the upstream process must be convertable to the only argument of the provided function object's function operator or the argument of process' await function.
       - name: upstream_receiver
         description: The upstream receiver(s).
   - kind: result